 Main languages: Arabic (official), English, Circassian, Armenian

-Perhaps 50 per cent of Jordan’s population are Palestinians, most of them refugees who fled the Arab-Israeli wars of 1948 and 1967.
+Most of the Palestinians in Jordan are refugees (and their descendants) who fled the Arab-Israeli wars of 1948 and 1967.
 Palestinians are located overwhelmingly in the north-western part of the country, principally in the environs of Amman, Zarqa and Irbid.
 In the East Bank people of Palestinian origin probably outnumber East Bankers.

-Small proportions of the population come from different ethnic minorities, including Syrians, Chechens, Circassians, Assyrians, Armenians, and Kurds, many of whom have adapted to Arab culture.
-The Ottomans deliberately settled Circassians (and a few Shia Chechens) on the almost completely deserted East Bank between 1878 and 1909 to form a bulwark against predatory Bedouin and also to develop the region agriculturally.
+Small proportions of the population come from different ethnic minorities, including Chechens, Circassians, Assyrians, Armenians, and Kurds, many of whom have adapted to Arab culture.
+The Ottomans deliberately settled Circassians (and a few Shi’a Chechens) on the almost completely deserted East Bank between 1878 and 1909 to form a defense against Bedouins and also to develop the region agriculturally.
 They created the first proper settlements at Amman, Zarqa and Jarash.
 There are about 60,000 Circassians and Chechens who have retained their identity, located in Amman and six villages in northern Jordan.
 Circassians are highly integrated into Arabic-speaking Jordanian society, while retaining community consciousness.
 Chechens are more likely to speak their mother tongue.

-There is a small community of around 12,000-14,000 Druze living from the Syrian border area around Umm al-Jamal running south to the oasis of Azraq.
-These are separated from the rest of Jabal Druze by the Syria-Transjordan border, which was formalized in 1931 (see Syria).
+There is a small community of up to 15,000 Druze living from the Syrian border area around Umm al-Jamal running south to the oasis of Azraq.
+These were separated from the rest of Jabal Druze by the Syria-Transjordan border, which was formalized in 1931 (see Syria).
 Although the government does not recognize the Druze faith, considering all adherents to be Muslims, in practice it does nothing to impede Druze worship or customs.

-Christians form approximately 6% of the population.
+Estimates for the number of Christians in Jordan range from 2.2 to 6 per cent of the population.
 Many are Palestinian, but some are also from long-established East Bank families in the north-west of the country.
-Many Christians in Jordan belong to the Greek Orthodox Church, whilst the rest are Latin-rite Roman Catholics, Eastern Catholics, and various Protestant communities, including Baptists.
+Many Christians in Jordan belong to the Greek Orthodox Church, whilst the rest are Latin-rite Roman Catholics, Eastern Catholics, or belong to various Protestant communities, including Baptists.
+There are also substantial numbers of Christian refugees from Iraq and Syria.

 Jordan’s official language is Arabic, although English is widely spoken and also taught in school, as is French to a lesser degree.